 Dziękuję za miłe słowa. /

 You have done a great job of family history genealogy; I am reading the pdf - congratulations!
 Thank you for your kind words.
-J.
+JA.

 ~~~~~